Core Services Realignment

 Communications

-Developed over the course of 2025, included in the Fall 2025 Technical Adjustment Ordinance (TAO) – a mid-year City budget change – and scheduled to take effect January 2, 2026.
+Detail: Developed over the course of 2025, included in the Fall 2025 Technical Adjustment Ordinance (TAO) – a mid-year City budget change – this realignment went into effect Jan 2, 2026.

 Community engagement